Introduction-

 This is Quick, More reliable and can find micro leaks also.

-A vacuum leak test is used to inspect various components like- AC components, Airbag generators and igniters, Fuel systems, Heat exchangers, Heat pumps.
+A vacuum leak test is used to inspect various components like- AC components, Airbag generators and igniters, Fuel systems, Heat exchangers, and Heat pumps.

 This video guide will help you to get more on vacuum leak test.
 Give a watch-